 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to review your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
+This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will likely have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+If you own an air conditioning system that was built before 2010, your AC will probably have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
 You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
-Otherwise, you can reach out to your local Service Experts center.
+If you don’t find it, you can read your user’s manual.
+Alternatively, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

 The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating tests than R22.

-You may have heard of “drop-in” replacements for R22.
-We strongly recommend against this route.
-Usually a homeowner who is concerned about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
+You may have read about “drop-in” replacements for R22.
+We strongly advocate against this route.
+Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
 It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is suggesting retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
-If this crucial step is skipped, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants work at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this crucial step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
 If you insist on exploring retrofitting, then consult with an HVAC professional to determine your best alternative.

 Your manufacturer will probably not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s typically just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing choices with your HVAC provider if you’re concerned about cost.
+It’s wise to discuss pricing choices with your HVAC provider if you’re worried about cost.
 At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
 To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it quits working.
-If you’re of a similar mind, then you’re in good company!
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 could still use R22, so it’s wise to check with an HVAC Expert.
-You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, systems installed after 2010 might use R22, so it’s wise to check with an HVAC Expert.
+You can always check for this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?